turingschool/alumni-site/volunteer.md

 There are two ways to share a job at Turing:
 1. Post directly to #job-hunt on Turing's Slack **OR**
-2. [Post your jobs on Terminal ](https://terminal.turing.edu/add-job) - the Turing Community's internal job board for junior, mid, and senior level jobs.
+2. [Post your jobs on Terminal](https://terminal.turing.edu/add-job) - the Turing Community's internal job board for junior, mid, and senior level jobs.
 In addition to the job board listing, jobs are posted on Turing’s Slack and are sent out via email.
 a.
 Create a company profile (you only have to do this once).
 b.
 Provide your contact information.
 Only Turing’s Partnership Manager and staff will have access to this info for follow-up questions.
 c.
 Share details about the job, including a link to apply on your website or to receive more info.